alexplast/youtube-speedx/README.md

 - **Persistent Settings:** Remembers your speed, resolution, and feature choices.
 - **Customizable Hotkeys:** Reliably change the hotkeys for all actions using their physical location on the keyboard (`event.code`).
 - **Force H.264 Codec:** Toggle the use of the H.264 video codec to reduce CPU usage and improve battery life on supported hardware.
-- **Native UI Feedback:** Uses YouTube's built-in on-screen display for speed and resolution changes.
+- **Native UI Feedback:** Uses YouTube's built-in on-screen display for speed and resolution changes, with a pixel-perfect custom display for speeds above 2x.
 - **Multi-Platform Support:** Works on YouTube, RuTube, Smotrim, Ivi, Twitch, VK Video, Telegram Web, and Yandex.Disk.

 ## 🚀 Installation